FoundersMind/AI_Cloud_Cost_Optimizer/README.md

 ## What This Tool Does

-This cost optimizer helps interns understand how to:
+This cost optimizer helps Companies understand how to:
 - **Analyze AWS costs** for their projects
 - **Identify cost optimization opportunities**
 - **Find open-source alternatives** to paid AWS services